 There are various fees payable for submitting applications to the court and for lodging documents at different stages of the court procedure.
 The fees are set out in Scottish Statutory Instruments (referred to as a Fee Orders).
 These are regularly updated by Fee Amendment Orders.

-Scottish Court Service Fees Statement
+Scottish Courts and Tribunals Service Fees Statement

 A summarised version of the Sheriff Court, Court of Session, High Court and Justice of the Peace Court Fees Orders covering the period from 10 December 2012 until 31 March 2015 can be accessed here